6 Eucalyptus Essential Oil Benefits And Uses

 Eucalyptus can work as a vermifuge, and so is often used in removing intestinal germs.
 Study after study has indicated that digesting eucalyptus oil can help deter many of the intestinal conditions that arise from improperly balanced intestinal bacteria.

 Eliminates Bad Odors

 It never hurts to have another way to fight off bad odors.
 Many of the commercial sprays are made of harsh, toxic chemicals.
 But essential oils can offer a natural way to achieve the same effect.

-Whether it's a wet dog or yesterday's sweat socks, try applying an oil-infused water made of eucalyptus oil as a topical wash.
+Whether it's a wet dog or yesterday's sweat socks, try applying oil-infused water made of eucalyptus oil as a topical wash.
 Allow the object to dry naturally, preferably in an outdoor area.
 The lack of harsh chemicals even helps the fabric keep its shape.
 For especially bad odors, try mixing lemon or tea tree oil.

 Helps Treat Respiratory Problems

 Upper respiratory conditions are incredibly painful.
 Many are lethal, and even the non-lethal ones cause constant coughing and difficulty breathing.
 You can help treat those problems with this essential oil.

 Since eucalyptus essential oil is so effective in treating these problems, many doctors suggest using it in a treatment plan for things such as bronchitis, asthma, and even tuberculosis.
-In point of fact, this is a proven treatment for asthma in specific since it helps dilate the blood vessels and allow the lungs to receive more oxygen.
+This is a proven treatment for asthma in specific since it helps to dilate the blood vessels and allow the lungs to receive more oxygen.
 Just mix up some eucalyptus, peppermint, and coconut oil, and rub liberally on your upper chest.

 Essential oils may be all-natural, but so is arsenic.
 Since all-natural doesn't mean "100% safe," be on the lookout for any signs of an allergic reaction.
 If you're pregnant or nursing, please consult a doctor before using any new treatments.